Tawheedyahya/login/readme.txt

     cp .env.example .env
 6.if key is not there run this command
     php artisan key:generate
     also check your asset path my asset path is public

+7.then important one i can set only one admin if role==0 tha user is admin so create admin to run this command
+    php artisan db:seed -class='UserSeeder'